machinable-org/machinable/docs/guide/components.md

 Flags are configuration values that are associated with the particular execution, for example the random seeds or worker IDs.
 They are accessible via the `self.flags` object, that supports the `.` object notation.
 You can add your own flags through basic assignment, e.g. ``self.flags.counter = 1``.
 To avoid name collision, all native machinable flags use UPPERCASE (e.g. ``self.flags.SEED``).

-## self.store
+## self.storage

-The interface `self.store` allows for the storing of data and results of the components.
-Note that you don't have to specify where the data is being stored. machinable will manage unique directories automatically.
-The data can later be retrieved using the [Storage](./storage.md) interface.
+`self.storage` provides access to the storage directory of the component (each component directy name is unique and managed automatically so you don't have to specify where the data is being stored).
+The data can later be retrieved using the [storage interfaces](./storage.md).

 **Log**

-`self.store.log` or `self.log` provides a standard logger interface that outputs to the console and a log file.
+`self.storage.log` or `self.log` provides a standard logger interface that outputs to the console and a log file.

 ``` python
 self.log.info('Component created')